 Shock-Absorbing Lanyard.
 Designed with an internal energy absorber to limit fall forces to 900 lbs or less.
 If a fall does occur it features a contrasting load-indicating stitch, so you know when to remove from service.

-Prevent falls from both residential and commercial roofs this winter with advanced industrial safety equipment from McClellan Sales.
+Prevent falls from both residential and commercial roofs this winter with advanced industrial safety equipment from MC Tool & Safety.
 We provide a wide range of products for contractors and roofing companies across Minneapolis and St. Paul, Minnesota.
 To find out more about the safety equipment we have to offer or to make an order, call us at 888-206-2569, or you can message us at firstname.lastname@example.org.